finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the Valuation Point data var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Fund definition.
-Defaults to returning the latest version of the Fund definition if not specified. (optional) var navTypeCode = "navTypeCode_example";  // string? | When provided runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)
+Together with the scope this uniquely identifies the Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the Valuation Point data. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Fund definition.
+Defaults to returning the latest version of the Fund definition if not specified. (optional) var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {